mariapaz/acronym-search/README.md

 - An autocomplete is available on the search box, so that as a user begins to type acronyms that match the letters they entered are presented in a dropdown
 - Partial matching is available (e.g. if a user searches for “DC”, results are returned for both “DCMS” and “DCLG”)

+## Instructions
+Clone and view index.html or visit the link

 ## Link
 https://mariapaz.github.io/acronym-search/